 Customer Acquisition Cost (CAC) is the average cost to acquire a new user which is measured by calculating the expenses of the sales and marketing team in a given period of time and dividing it by the total number of customers acquired in the same period.

-This is a very simple metric to measure, control, or scale.
+This metric is easier to get a handle on after at least 12 months of data, and the more customers you win, the lower the acquisition costs get.
+It is a straightforward metric to measure, control, or scale.
 Generally, the more customers you acquire, the lower the customer acquisition cost.

 LTV, also known as CLTV